 To be able to read some cryptic output when you get these kinds of problems.
 Keep on reading it and paying attention.
 You will, eventually, understand some of it. 😉

 Now, the definitive references are listed below.
 Read on.
-You will learn many interesting things about VPNs and related stuff.
+You will learn many interesting things about VPN networks and related stuff.
 For example, the LibreSwan wiki contains a ton of setups; including Cisco-specific ones, “road warrior” setup (watch US’ Netflix shows). host-to-host setups and many more.

 The RHEL manual; one of my favorite sources of information, explains how to setup everything from the start, in a slow and well explained manner.
 It is definitely a good read and a great alternative to this HowTo.

-- A how-to guide: Connect your network to your CloudSigma infrastructure with a VPN - July 15, 2016
+- A How-to Guide: Connect VPN Network to CloudSigma Infrastructure - July 15, 2016

 - HowTo: CGroups - December 29, 2015